theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/parametrization.md

 ### Custom Properties

 The *Custom Properties* define the properties unique to the component.
-When parameterizing the component using SSIS variables or Expression Properties, the *Custom Porperties* are overwritten.
+When parameterizing the component using SSIS variables or Expression Properties, the *Custom Properties* are overwritten.

 List of relevant *Custom Properties*: